Technology

 When mining for other materials the world already mines enough thorium to power all global energy production.

-Thorium is reacted with fluorine to created thorium tetrefluoride ThF4 which is then mixed with commercially available isotopically enriched lithium 7 fluoride 7LiF to form the basis salt F7LiTh used in our reactor.
+Thorium is reacted with fluorine to created thorium tetrefluoride ThF4 which is then mixed with isotopically enriched lithium 7 fluoride 7LiF to form the basis salt F7LiTh used in our reactor.

 Natural occurring thorium was created in extreme and rare events, such as supernova explosions or the collision of neutrons stars and then scattered across the universe. without the energy released from the decay of thorium and uranium in the earth’s core our planet could not sustain life as it does today. thus, both the earth and molten salt reactors are powered by stardust.